 When you play Alice, play her at a different location to where Tweedle Dee and Tweedle Dum are.

-Then, if the Queen is using Tweedle Dee and Tweedle Dum to defeat heroes, she will be forced to use Card Guards or the King to defeat Alice.
+Then, if the Queen is using Tweedle Dee and Tweedle Dum to defeat heroes, she will have to use Card Guards or the King to defeat Alice.
 That will set the Queen back a couple of turns while she gets her Wickets back.

 The Cheshire Cat is another hero that forces the Queen’s hand.
 With a strength of 5 it is difficult for the Queen to defeat.
 In addition, it changes two Wickets back to Card Guards.